booking new client work for october

 Put it into the job

-We can own the product and engineering work needed to move a use case into production.
+We own the product and engineering work required to turn one use case into a system people can use.

-• Workflow mapping, opportunity sizing, and a production scope
+• Workflow mapping, a baseline, and a clear production scope

-• AI agents with tools, permissions, review paths, and evaluations
+• AI agents with tools, permissions, review paths, and versioned evaluations

 • Automation for intake, routing, reporting, approvals, and handoffs